jsun04/Ramen-ratings/README.md

 To get a better understanding of those SMART questions above, we would like to apply hypothesis tests and simple linear regression models to to accomplish this task.

-Data describing Ramen and opinions about it can be found on a website dedicated to this issue - theramenrater.com.
-We have information about almost 2600 ready-made ramen, which we can buy in various places around the world.
-Today we'll look at these dishes depending on the continents they come from.
-The variables about the continents cannot be found in the database, but it can be created based on information about the country of origin, which we group into continents.

 # 2.Exploritory Data Analysis